What is a runoff election?

 What if I can’t vote in person?

 If you won’t be in Bexar County for Early Voting or Election Day; are 65 years or older; are disabled; or confined in jail but otherwise eligible to vote, you can vote early by mail.
-Applications must be submitted by April 23rd.
-Mail–in ballots must be in the mail by May 4th and received by 5:00 pm on May 6th.
+Applications must be submitted by May 30th.
+Mail–in ballots must be in postmarked by June 8th and received by 5:00 pm on June 9th.

 What if my voter registration information has changed?